 Two ways be a pretty darn good grandfather…

-Hello … Bonjour … Welcome … Bievenue…My name is Mark, and I am the 62-year-old, recently retired grandfather of Ava and Sophie, my two wonderful Montreal area elementary school aged granddaughters.
+Hello … Bonjour … Welcome … Bievenue…My name is Mark, and I am the 62-year-old, recently retired grandfather of Goodness and Gracious, my two wonderful Montreal area elementary school aged granddaughters.

 An intuitive insight and opening contribution that I’d like to make in response to my blog title statement is that most “pretty darn good” grandfathers can be described as men who are: 1) genuinely interested in the lives of their grandchildren and 2) are people who value being positively “relevant” in the opinions of their grandchildren and who engage their relationship mindfully aware that it will always reciprocally “matter“.

 Being current in the lives of their grandchildren and having a reliable method for communicating appropriate feedback for the significant lifestyle news will help earn a grandfather their grandchild’s trust that their grandfather’s transparent interest and emotional investment is a real thing.